UFST-appudvikling/ticketauth-android/docs/README.md

         // do something with result
     }
 ```

+If you only want a callback for either login or logout use onLoginResult or onLogoutResult.

 ## Authenticator object
 When TicketAuth is configured you can get a Authenticator object like this: